 - You feel confused about the relationship and frequently ask your partner what’s wrong.
 He becomes angry or frustrated and he consistently denies responsibility for any problems.

-- You feel that you just don’t know how to make him happy.
+- You feel that you just don’t know how to make him/her happy.

 - You may frequently feel angry and resentful toward your partner, yet are not allowed to express it.
 Communication feels restricted or even forbidden, causing feelings of extreme frustration and even hostility.